QuadSpinner/Gaea-Docs/source/Guide/4-Build/4-Tiled.md

 {.NOTE}
 > Tiled Processing is scheduled for inclusion in the March-April update cycle.

-There is natural limitation of tiled processing: each tile is processed without any relation to the neighboring tiles.
+There are natural limitations of Tiled Processing.
+One is that each tile is processed without any relation to the neighboring tiles.
 This may result in abrupt differences at the borders.
-To overcome this, a Edge Blend setting is provided.
-You can choose Low, Medium, High, Overkill.
+To overcome this, an Edge Blend setting is provided.
+You can choose Low, Medium, High, or Overkill.
 Increasing the blending amount will increase the time taken for processing, and the memory required.
-However, it will still be quite less than a normal or linear build.
+However, it will still be less than a normal or linear build.

 ### Avoid Screenspace Effects

-Another natural limitation of Tiled Processing is the inability to process screenspace effects.
+Another natural limitation is the inability to process screenspace effects.
 Screenspace effects are nodes such as @Swirl, @Whorl, @Transform, etc. Such effects require processing the image as a whole and will not look correct when processed as tiles.

 If you have used any such nodes, there will be a small warning icon in the status bar, and a more comprehensive warning in the @build-manager dialog.